 Now let’s look at some of the different designs we can make.

 3 Kinds of Solar Cookers

-The most effective models, these use the parabola shape to direct different streams of sunlight and focus them onto a single cooking spot.
+The most effective models, these use the parabola shape to direct different streams of sunlight and focus them on a single cooking spot.
 They can very often reach temperatures similar to that of regular ovens.

-They are often used for large scale cooking, and pop up all of over the place in China.
+They are often used for large scale cooking and pop up all of over the place in China.

 Because of the shape of parabola cookers, they are difficult to produce, and as such are the most expensive.
 They also require some skill to use.

 A cool, cheaper alternative is to turn an old umbrella, with its parabola shape into a cooker.
 For a step-by-step guide to making one, go here.

 A second option is a box cooker.
 Insulated boxes with dark interiors and transparent tops, these devices incorporate all four principals to cook their food.
 They can often reach up to 150 degrees, not quite oven temperature territory but good enough to purify water and cook most food slowly.
 To learn how to make one of these, go here.

 The cheapest models (you can often buy one for under $5), they use reflective panels to direct sunlight onto a single cooking point.
 Food is often cooked in a black pot, inside or a sealed plastic bag, to maximize temperatures.

 These are the least effective cookers, but can still purify water, pasteurize milk and cook grains like rice.
 To learn how to make one of these, go here.